GE PowerHaul: PH37ACi

 Kits for the new design were expected to be shipped to Tülomsaş (Turkey) in early 2012.
 A Tulomsas assembled locomotive in Heavy Haul International branding was exhibited at Innotrans trade fair in September 2012.

 European freight operator Heavy Haul Power International took a delivery of pilot production 9 Powerhaul locomotives assembled at Tulomsas.
 They were stored in Cottbus, Germany for several years as their buyer had no use for them.

 In 2020 stored PH37ACai locomotives were returned to Turkey for conversion from 1435 mm gauge to 1524 mm gauge for operations in Finland.
 They were also equipped with Finnish JKV train protection system and Russian standard SA3 couplers.
-Locomotives were delivered for Estonian operator Operail in 2020 for traffic in Finland.
+Locomotives were delivered for Finnish operator North Rail (then Operail Finland) in 2020.
 Finnish locomotive registry designation for PH37ACai is Dr20 (D = diesel, r = raskas (heavy), type 20).
 Units have been used for goods traffic from Russia to Finland.